Survivorship, Rehabilitation, Recurrence, and Late Effects

 Survivorship as a phase of care

-Survivorship begins at diagnosis and continues through life, but the needs often become most visible when active treatment ends.
-Patients may expect to feel relieved, yet many experience fatigue, fear, body image changes, financial strain, neuropathy, cognitive concerns, sexual changes, and uncertainty about follow-up.
-The oncology nurse validates that recovery takes time and provides a plan that explains surveillance, health promotion, late effects, medications, and who to call for symptoms.
+Survivorship begins at diagnosis and continues for life, but needs become most visible when active treatment ends.
+Patients may expect relief yet experience fatigue, fear, body-image change, financial strain, neuropathy, cognitive concerns ("chemo brain"), sexual changes, and uncertainty about follow-up.
+The nurse validates that recovery takes time and provides a plan explaining surveillance, health promotion, late effects, medications, and whom to call.

 Survivorship care plans

-A survivorship care plan summarizes diagnosis, stage, biomarkers when relevant, treatments received, dates, cumulative doses or radiation fields if important, expected late effects, surveillance schedule, health maintenance, and responsible clinicians.
-The plan should not replace conversation.
-OCN practice includes confirming that the patient understands the difference between surveillance for recurrence, screening for new primary cancers, and routine primary care.
+A survivorship care plan (SCP) summarizes diagnosis, stage, relevant biomarkers, treatments and dates, cumulative agent doses, radiation fields, expected late effects, a surveillance schedule, health maintenance, and responsible clinicians.
+It supports - but does not replace - conversation.
+The nurse confirms the patient understands the difference among surveillance for recurrence, screening for new primary cancers, and routine primary care.

 | Survivorship issue | Nursing focus |